Doug Jones beats Roy Moore in Alabama upset

 It was the first Democratic Senate victory in a quarter-century in Alabama, one of the reddest of red states, and proved anew that party loyalty is anything but sure in the age of Trump.
 The Republican loss was a major embarrassment for the president and a fresh wound for the nation's already divided GOP.

 "We have shown not just around the state of Alabama, but we have shown the country the way - that we can be unified," Jones declared as supporters in a Birmingham ballroom cheered, danced and cried tears of joy.
-He added, "This entire race has been about dignity and respect."
+Still in shock, the Democrat struggled for words: "I think that I have been waiting all my life, and now I just don't know what the hell to say."

+Moore, meanwhile, refused to concede and raised the possibility of a recount during a brief appearance at a sombre campaign party in Montgomery.

+"It's not over," Moore said.
+He added, "We know that God is still in control."

-From the White House, Trump graciously tweeted his congratulations to Jones "on a hard-fought victory" - but added pointedly that "the Republicans will have another shot at this seat in a very short period of time.
+From the White House, Trump tweeted his congratulations to Jones "on a hard-fought victory" - but added pointedly that "the Republicans will have another shot at this seat in a very short period of time.
 It never ends!"

 Congratulations to Doug Jones on a hard fought victory.
 The write-in votes played a very big factor, but a win is a win.
 The people of Alabama are great, and the Republicans will have another shot at this seat in a very short period of time.
 It never ends!— Donald J. Trump (@realDonaldTrump) 13 December 2017